-There will be two lectures posted per week (Monday and Wednesday) in the form of voiceover PowerPoint slides.
-Students can read and listen to this material at their own convenience, but should try to do so prior to the weekly online discussion session to get the most out of the course.
+Lectures will be posted on Quercus on Mondays in the form of voice-over PowerPoint slides that students can download and consume on their own time.
+That said, students should try to do so prior to the related online discussion session to get the most out of the course.